mabsilveira/Data-Science-Portfolio/PythonNumpy/project-euler-149/README.md

-# Project euler problem 149
+# Project Euler - Problem 149

 __Searching for a maximum-sum subsequence__

+A solver for Project Euler's 149th problem using Python's Numpy.

-Find the greatest sum of (any number of) adjacent entries in any direction of a 2000×2000 table filled with pseudo-random numbers obtained with the Lagged Fibonacci Generator
+The objective of this problem is to find the greatest sum of (any number of) adjacent entries in any direction of a 2000×2000 table filled with pseudo-random numbers obtained with the Lagged Fibonacci Generator.

-This script uses the Numpy module to solve it

-Fritst the Lagged Fibonacci Generator is tested for the exemples provided

-Then the matrix is search row by row and column by column and finally the diagionals to find the maximum sum.

 ## Additional Information